Effective bounds for Vinberg's algorithm for arithmetic hyperbolic lattices: A termination condition for Vinberg's algorithm

 Note that if $k \neq \Q$, its integers do not form a discrete subset of $\R$.
 Nevertheless, in view of discreteness of the arithmetic group $\Gamma$ (as a subgroup of $\GL(n+1, \R)$), the distances $d(u_0, \Pi)$ (where $\Pi$ is the reflection hyperplane of a reflection in $\Gamma$) form a discrete subset $\mathcal{D} \subset \R$ (cf. \cite{Bug84}).
 Under some additional assumptions, such as $\cO$ being a PID, it is easy to find an explicit discrete subset of $\R$ containing $\mathcal{D}$.
 Now the algorithm runs through the discrete set of distances in an increasing order and for each of them finds all normalized vectors satisfying the crystallographic condition and inequalities \eqref{eq41}.
 Discreteness of $\Gamma$ implies that for each distance the number of such vectors is finite, moreover, formula \eqref{eq42} translates to a system of Diophantine equations that can be effectively solved (cf. \cite[Section 3.5]{BP1}).

+It may occur that the group $\Gamma$ does not contain any reflections.
+An example of such an arithmetic lattice defined over $k = \Q$ can be found in \cite[Section~4.2]{BK}.
+In this case the group $\Gamma_0$ is trivial and the set $\mathcal{D}$ is empty.
+Thus, the algorithm would not be able to start.
+In \cite{GS}, Grunewald and Segal gave a decision procedure to find integer solutions for quadrics $Q(x_1,....,x_{n+1})=0$ (with integer coefficients), subject to finitely many specified congruences and linear inequalities.
+It can be applied to give an algorithmic description of the set $\mathcal{D}$ which, in particular, tells, after a finite number of steps, if this set is empty or not.
+We expect that the method from \cite{GS} will generalize to solution of the systems of quadratic equations in algebraic integers but the details of this need to be carefully checked.

+When the group $\Gamma$ contains a reflection it has infinitely many of them.
 The algorithm terminates if it yields a polyhedron $\hP = \bigcap_{i} \Pi_{e_i}^-$ of finite volume, in which case the form $f$ is reflective.
-Moreover, the subgroup $\Gamma_R$ generated by reflections in the faces of $\hP$ is a maximal reflection subgroup of $\Gamma$ by \cite[Propositions 4 and 5]{Vin72}.
+Moreover, the subgroup $\Gamma_R$ generated by reflections in the faces of $\hP$ is a maximal reflection subgroup of $\Gamma$ by \cite[Propositions~4 and~5]{Vin72}.

 The finiteness of volume of $\hP$ can be checked as follows.
 Each hyperbolic half-space $\Pi^-_{e_i}$ defining $\hP$ is the intersection of the linear half-space $\widetilde\Pi^-_{e_i}\subset {\mathbb E}^{n,1}$ with the upper sheet of the hyperboloid $\{v: (v, v)< 0\}\cap {\mathfrak C}$.
 Thus, one computes the extreme rays of the convex polyhedral cone